The Hillside Boulders

 Starting on the good jugs at the beginning of Nose Direct, traverse right (keeping relatively low) on tiny holds to join a diagonal line of small sharp holds and slopers.
 Finish up these.

-Sit start beneath and left of the good jugs at the beginning of Nose Direct.
-Crank up to these and then traverse right (keeping relatively low) on tiny holds to join a diagonal line of small sharp holds and slopers.
-Finish up these.
+The sit start to Slapper Traverse, starting beneath the good jugs at the beginning of Nose Direct.
+Crank up to these and then

 7) Slapper Left (sds) ** V4